-01 Non-perishable food item.
-(No pies or yeast products.)
-02 Educational Exhibit - should illustrate a skill learned in this level.
+- LEVEL I (7-8 Years) - 01 Non-perishable food item.
+(No pies or yeast products.) - 02 Educational Exhibit should illustrate a skill learned in this level.
 All entries must include a recipe.
 Making items from scratch is strongly recommended but, if using a mix, indicate the type of mix on the recipe card.

 - 10 Non-perishable food item.
 (No yeast products.) - 11 Educational Exhibit should illustrate a skill learned in this level.
+All entries must include a recipe.
+No mixes allowed unless stated in recipe.